ionic compounds header image.

 Predicting solubility

-There are a few simple guidelines that can be used to help you decide in advance if an ionic compound will be soluble in water or not, the following points should help you in deciding if an ionic compound is soluble or not:
+There are a few simple guidelines that can be used to help you decide in advance if an ionic compound will be soluble in water or not; the following points should help you in deciding if an ionic compound is soluble or not:

 Solutions of ionic compounds

-The image below shows the apparatus needed to demonstrate the fact that solutions of ionic compounds will conduct electricity.
+The image below shows the apparatus which can be used to demonstrate the fact that solutions of ionic compounds will conduct electricity.
 Here two graphite electrodes are dipped into a solution of an ionic compound; the free moving positive and negatively charged ions present in the solution will be attracted towards the electrodes.
 The positively charged metal ions will be attracted to the negatively charged electrode (the cathode) and the negatively charged non-metal ions in the solution will be attracted to the positively charged electrode (the anode).
 These free moving ions are able to conduct an electrical current and this explains why the bulb in the image below lights up.

 Experimental set up to show how solutions of ionic compounds conduct electricity.